-The Distribution Manager (DM) has one of the hardest jobs in manufacturing.
-Serving as a “traffic director,” accountant, and manager, the DM has more than a full plate.
+The Distribution Manager has one of the hardest jobs in manufacturing.
+Serving as a “traffic director,” accountant, and manager, the Distribution Manager has a lot on his plate.
 Because the inflow and outflow of inventory never stops (unless the company goes out of business, of course), constantly staying on top of the game is the only way to survive.
 A good way to handle all of these duties is with the aid of inventory management software.
 This helps leaders to monitor their supply chains, improve supplier relations, and safeguard their inventory, among other things.
 Let’s delve into each of these topics to see how a good software solution can make a Distribution Manager’s job easier.SUPPLY CHAIN MANAGEMENT

 The bottom line is that the right inventory needs to be at the right place, in the right amount, at the right time.
 This is where an inventory management system is a necessity.
-In one dashboard snapshot, the DM can see inventory levels in multiple warehouses and see where the need is.
+In one dashboard snapshot, the Distribution Manager can see inventory levels in multiple warehouses and see where the need is.
 Then he can generate transfer orders to relieve the pressure at the moment and set up auto reorder points to prevent further inventory imbalance in the future.SUPPLIER RELATIONS

-The difficult part of distribution inventory management is that much of the process is outside the DM’s control.
+The difficult part of distribution inventory management is that much of the process is outside the Distribution Manager’s control.
 Suppliers play a great role in the quality and timely transportation of inventory.
-Because of the essential nature of these factors, the DM must choose the best suppliers and maintain good relations with them.
-All the right pieces need to be in place so that the machine keeps running.
-You have to “control” what you really cannot control.Safeguarding Inventory
+Because of the essential nature of these factors, the Distribution Manager must choose the best suppliers and maintain good relations with them.
+All of the right pieces need to be in place so that the machine keeps running.
+You have to “control” what you really cannot control.SAFEGUARDING INVENTORY